About me

 I am a postdoctoral research fellow in the Cognitive Network Modelling Lab at the Krembil Centre for Neuroinformatics at the Centre for Addiction and Mental Health, in Toronto, Canada.

-More generally, I am interested in using computational tools to solve real-world problems while simultaneously exploring fundamental questions about the mind, intelligence, and knowledge.
+In general, I am interested in using computational tools to solve real-world problems while simultaneously exploring fundamental questions about the mind, intelligence, and knowledge.